 Despite some early missteps, My Love Story finds its identity in its second half and builds to a sequence of wonderful (and sometimes powerful) story arcs, exploring different kinds of love as well as its characters’ personal goals and insecurities.
 It culminates in a sweet, satisfying finale that nevertheless leaves the door open for additional stories.
-The good news is, if you’re hooked and hungry for more, the manga is complete and available in English, and just as great as the anime!
+The good news is, if you’re hooked and hungry for more, the manga is complete, available in English, and just as great as the anime!

 Content Warnings: Some of the stories deal with victim-blaming and body-shaming, but it’s a light touch, and handled with restraint and sympathy.
 There’s also some stereotypical shallow teen girls here and there, an adult antagonist with a crush on a minor, and one uncomfortable “joke” where a guy forces a kiss on his friend as “practice.”
 This mostly disappears as the series progresses, though.

 Suggested Age Range: 11 and up… But please note that if you pick up the manga too, it does eventually dip into conversations about sex.
 It’s handled exceedingly well, with a strong focus on partnership and consent, but it’s up to you how soon you want to introduce kids to those conversations.